iranroman/procedural_step_recog/README.md

-# **Action-step recognition**
+# **Step recognition**

-This is the preception code of the [PTG project](https://github.com/VIDA-NYU/ptg-server-ml) developed by NYU.
-It can process representations of human actions to infer the current task step, i.e. steps of a cooking recipe or a medical procedure.
+This is code for training and evaluation of the preception models built on the [PTG project](https://github.com/VIDA-NYU/ptg-server-ml) and developed by NYU.
+It can process videos and predict steps of tasks such as related to medical and first aid.

 >Note: all this process is working on [NYU HPC](https://sites.google.com/nyu.edu/nyu-hpc)